Mat Kilau: The uprising

 Upon the outbreak of aggression by Mat Kilau, the British began to suspect Tok Gajah's role in directing the uprising.
 The Resident, John Pickersgill Rodger proposed his arrest, but this was prevented by Sultan Ahmad.
 The ruler promised to bring him to Pekan and then send him to Mecca.
 The suggestion appeared satisfactory to the British, but Sultan Ahmad's plan was to allow Tok Gajah to escape into Kelantan-Terengganu borders via Tembeling, where he was later joined by Mat Kilau.
-In an attempt to further isolate the rebels, a general amnesty was proclaimed in 16 October 1892, to be issued to all dissidents, except for Tok Gajah and Dato' Bahaman.
-In a report by Rodger, it is estimated that the total strength of the rebels that retreated to the neighbouring Kelantan-Terengganu, have been reduced to sixty men under the Dato' Bahaman and thirty five men under Mat Kilau and Tok Gajah, all fully armed with guns.
+In an attempt to further isolate the rebels, a general amnesty was proclaimed on 16 October 1892, to be issued to all dissidents, except for Tok Gajah and Dato' Bahaman.
+In a report by Rodger, it is estimated that the total strength of the rebels that retreated to the neighbouring Kelantan-Terengganu, have been reduced to sixty men under the Dato' Bahaman and thirty-five men under Mat Kilau and Tok Gajah, all fully armed with guns.

 On 14 June 1894, the rebels, assisted by local reinforcements, attacked and occupied a British stockade at Kuala Tembeling.
-A counter-attack by the British came on 29 June 1894 when the rebels were defeated at their stockade in Jeram Ampai.
+A counterattack by the British came on 29 June 1894 when the rebels were defeated at their stockade in Jeram Ampai.
 The victory enabled the British to reinforce their strength for attacks on the rebels.
-With the fall of Jeram Ampai, it would appear that the British could have easily wiped out out the rebels, but due to the large following won by the rebels among the local population, series of attacks continued.
+With the fall of Jeram Ampai, it would appear that the British could have easily wiped out the rebels, but due to the large following won by the rebels among the local population, series of attacks continued.
 Determined to put down the uprising from their bases, Clifford undertook an expedition to Kelantan and Terengganu on 17 July 1894, but met with little success initially due to the sympathy of local chiefs and population to the rebels' cause.

 As both Kelantan and Terengganu were at that time the feudatory states of Siam, the British received commitment from the Siamese foreign minister, Prince Devawongse, to prevent both states from harbouring the dissidents.
 The prolongation of the uprising and the accompanying hardships which the natives experienced forced them to surrender and betray the dissidents.
-Ultimately, it was during October-November 1895 that several key ring leaders, Bahaman, Awang Nong Yusoh, Teh Ibrahim, Haji Mat Wahid, and Mat Lela were captured by the Siamese commissioner Phya Dhib Kosa and deported to Chiang Mai.
+Ultimately, it was during October–November 1895 that several key ring leaders, Bahaman, Awang Nong Yusoh, Teh Ibrahim, Haji Mat Wahid, and Mat Lela were captured by the Siamese commissioner Phya Dhib Kosa and deported to Chiang Mai.